Superrehtard/old_diaspora_wiki/glossary.md

 ## <a name="wiki-c">C</a>

 - **Conversation**
-   a private message, shared with one or multiple followers.
-Please note that conversations only work with mutual followers! &nbsp; To access this feature, click on the **mail icon** in the header.
+   a private message, shared with one or multiple followers.&nbsp; Please note that conversations only work with mutual followers! &nbsp; To access this feature, click on the **mail icon** in the header.

 - **[Cubbi.es](http://Cubbi.es)**